Picture this: Relaxing behind the dunes with views of the ocean and just a few steps to the water.

-The island is an incredibly popular weekend getaway spot for many south-east Queenslanders.
-And since it’s only 65 km north of Brisbane, that’s really not surprising.
+Bribie Island is an incredibly popular weekend getaway spot for many in southeast Queensland.
+And since it’s only 65km north of Brisbane, it’s really not surprising.

-Apart from camping along the ocean side, you can also camp on the Pumicestone Passage side, albeit with an increase in mozzies from what I’ve heard.
-But then again, we were smashed by the mozzies on the ocean side so I’m not sure what to believe.
+You may just experience an attack of mozzies from what I’ve heard.
+That said, we were also devoured by mozzies on the ocean side so I’m not sure what to believe.

-The camping area along Ocean Beach stretches for over 3 km so unless you come during school holidays, you should be able to find a quite spot.
-You’ve got some 60 spots to choose from.
+The camping area along Ocean Beach stretches for over 3 km so unless you come during school holidays or long weekends, you should be able to find a quiet spot.
+You’ve got some 60 odd spots to choose from.

-The only thing is… there are pretty much no toilets so you have to bring your own portable one.
+The one negative for me is that there are no toilets so you have to bring your own portable one.
 By now you should all know how I feel about that.
 Yikes.
 I don’t mind bush toilets but portable ones, ugh, no thank you.

 Ocean Beach Camping Area: Section P

-The walk-in sites actually work fine for car-based camping with the cars being right next to the sites.
-Not the case everywhere but in Section P it’d be fine.
+The walk-in sites in Section P actually work fine for car-based camping with the cars being right next to the sites.
+You’ll find slightly less sand and more dirt or grassy spots on those.